 The mathematical basis of machine learning

 In the course of this blog, I will also discuss some mathematical basis of machine learning.
-Engineering and science students or people with similar such backgrounds will be able to understand the concepts quite easily.
-For others, I will do my best to describe these things as best as I can, but a bit of understanding of undergraduate level math would be very useful here.
+Engineering and science students or people with similar backgrounds will be able to understand the concepts quite easily.
+For others, I will do my best to describe these things as best as I can, but a bit of understanding of undergraduate-level math would be useful here.

 As I wrote earlier, I am assuming 12th standard knowledge of mathematics and a little bit of partial differentiation knowledge amongst the readers.
-If you think you need to brush up that knowledge, please feel free to do so, and come back to this blog later on, once you are confident on these above mentioned topics.
+If you think you need to brush up on that knowledge, please feel free to do so and come back to this blog later on once you are confident on these above-mentioned topics.

 We will start by looking at some mathematical basis of the topic of Machine Learning.
-This will involve the sort of math I indicated in the previous paragraph.
+It will involve the sort of math I indicated in the previous paragraph.
 In this scheme of things, we will also cover a bit of “deep learning” (a term coined by Geoffrey Hinton).
-Specifically, we will look at Face Recognition System using some available libraries, and we will also point out the major pros and cons of those libraries.
-(By the way, the term “machine learning” was coined by Arther Samuel, a leading expert in the field of computer game development and AI)
+Specifically, we will look at Face Recognition System using some available libraries.
+And we will also point out the major pros and cons of those libraries.
+(By the way, the term “machine learning” was coined by Arther Samuel, a leading expert in the field of computer game development and AI).

-In case of unsupervised learning, the system is input a set of data (randomly), and the system has to compute something like density of a given type of data, or finding some pattern in a given dataset, etc. This type of approach is good when you have a lot of data and the data itself “says” abouts its properties.
-We will check this out briefly here, as unsupervised learning is a vast topic, and it won't be possible to go through all of it in this article.
+In the case of unsupervised learning, the system inputs a set of data (randomly), and the system has to compute something like the density of a given type of data or find some pattern in a given dataset, etc. This type of approach is good when you have a lot of data and the data itself “says” about its properties.
+We will check this out briefly here, as unsupervised learning is a vast topic.
+And it won’t be possible to go through all of it in this article.

 Where does Python fit in in this scheme of things?